-Deloitte Global Survey: Despite increasing dependence on third-parties, organizations are still not fully equipped to manage the extended enterprise Bookmark has been added
+Deloitte Global Survey: Despite increasing dependence on third-parties, organisations are still not fully equipped to manage the extended enterprise has been saved

-Deloitte Global Survey: Despite increasing dependence on third-parties, organizations are still not fully equipped to manage the extended enterprise
+Deloitte Global Survey: Despite increasing dependence on third-parties, organisations are still not fully equipped to manage the extended enterprise

 - 74% of survey respondents have faced at least one third-party related incident in the last three years.